fedosejev/front-end-course/week-02/day-04/problems.md

 mergeArrays([1, 2, 3], [4, 5, 6]); // returns [1, 2, 3, 4, 5, 6]
 ```

-## 0.2:
+## 0.2.

-Write a function 'updateObjects' that takes an array of objects where each object has a 'message' key and a string value.
+Write a function `updateObjects` that takes an array of objects where each object has a `message` key and a string value.

-For each object 'updateObjects' must add another key 'getMessage' with a value of a function that returns the message in that object.
+For each object `updateObjects` must add another key `getMessage` with a value of a function that returns the message in that object.

 Example: